gmedard/scale-out-computing-on-aws/docs/web-interface/create-virtual-desktops.md

 ### Example of Windows desktop

 !!!danger "Important"
-    Unlike Linux desktops, Windows desktop are not connected to the scheduler and you cannot submit jobs directly from your Windows system.
+    Unlike Linux desktops, Windows desktops are not connected to the scheduler and you cannot submit jobs directly from your Windows system.

     To submit a job via Windows, [you first need to access the web ui then submit a job via HTTP endpoint](../../web-interface/submit-hpc-jobs-web-based-interface/#submit-a-test-job) or [via the HTTP REST API](../../web-interface/control-hpc-job-with-http-web-rest-api/)